-Up to 30 September 2021, a performance based cumulative annual dividend calculated as twenty-five per cent (25%) of the audited annual total comprehensive income of the Group in excess of eight per cent (8%) (the 'hurdle' rate) of the Group's total equity.
+Up to 30 September 2021, a performance based cumulative annual dividend calculated as twenty-five percent (25%) of the audited annual total comprehensive income of the Group in excess of eight percent (8%) (the 'hurdle rate') of the Group's total equity.

-Effective October 1, 2021, the performance based cumulative annual dividend calculation was amended to twenty-five (25%) of the audited annual total comprehensive income of the Group once the eight and a half per cent (81⁄2%) (the 'hurdle' rate) of the Group's total equity is achieved.
+Effective 1 October 2021, a performance based cumulative annual dividend calculated as twenty-five per cent (25%) of the audited annual total comprehensive income of the Group once the eight and a half per cent (8.5%) (the 'hurdle' rate) of the Group's total shareholder equity is achieved.